stevefaeembra/w2_d2_homework/homework_bear-river-fish/homework.md

 ## How Our Ecosystem Works

-- A river should have a name e.g. "Amazon"
+- A river should have a name e.g. "Amazon" [done]
-- A river should hold many fish
+- A river should hold many fish [done]
-- A fish should have a name
+- A fish should have a name [done]

 - A bear should have a name e.g. "Yogi" and a type e.g. "Grizzly"
 - A bear should have an empty stomach ( maybe an array )